 What are Premium Bonds?

-- The effective interest rate on the £47 billion the nation has socked away in Premium Bonds is currently 1.3%.
+- The effective interest rate on the £121 billion the nation has socked away in Premium Bonds is currently 4.65%.

-- The odds of winning any prize per £1 unit is currently 26,000 to 1.
+- NS&I says the odds of winning a prize per £1 bond in any given month is currently 21,000 to 1.

 - Winnings are tax-free.

 - The bonds were introduced in 1956, and today 24 million – or roughly one in three – Britons owns at least a few.
 A dedicated machine called ERNIE supposedly draws the prizes.
 There have been 649 million prizes since launch.
 They add up to a staggering £27.7 billion in total.